Humat al-Hima

-ALA (حماة الحمى, "Defenders of the Homeland") is the national anthem of Tunisia; the text was written by Mostafa Saadeq Al-Rafe'ie and Aboul-Qacem Echebbi.
+"Defenders of the Homeland" (حماة الحمى, /ar/) is the national anthem of Tunisia, written by Mostafa Saadeq Al-Rafe'ie and Aboul-Qacem Echebbi.

 History

 The lyrics come from a poem written in the 1930s by Egyptian poet Mostafa Saadeq Al-Rafe'ie. Although some say the melody of this march was composed by Mohammed Abdel Wahab, Tunisian musicologist Salah El Mahdi claims the melody was composed by the poet Ahmed Kheireddine while the original music for the poem was composed by Zakariyya Ahmad.

 The very last verses of the lyrics were written by Aboul-Qacem Echebbi.
 According to El Mahdi, these verses were appended to the lyrics in June 1955 by nationalist Mongi Slim.

-Known as the "Hymn of the Revolution", it was sung during the meetings of the ruling party, the Neo Destour, which later changed its name to the Socialist Destourian Party. "Ḥumat al-Ḥima" was temporarily used as a national anthem between the end of the monarchy on 25 July 1957, when it replaced the "Salam al-Bey", and 20 March 1958, when it was replaced by "Ala Khallidi". "Ḥumat al-Ḥima" was later brought back again following the coup d'état that brought Zine El Abidine Ben Ali to power on 7 November 1987.
+Known as the "Hymn of the Revolution", it was sung during the meetings of the ruling party, the Neo Destour, which later changed its name to the Socialist Destourian Party.
+"Defenders of the Homeland" was temporarily used as a national anthem between the end of the monarchy on 25 July 1957, when it replaced the "Salam al-Bey", and 20 March 1958, when it was replaced by "Ala Khallidi". "Ḥumāt al-Ḥimā" was later brought back again following the coup d'état that brought Zine El Abidine Ben Ali to power on 7 November 1987.